jessepav/libgdx-wiki-old/Build-Infrastructure-Setup.md

   * In `/opt/android-sdk/tools`, run `./android update sdk --no-ui` to install all platforms, build tools etc.

 ## Setting up the Mac OS X host
-We need a Mac to build natives for iOS and Mac OS X. This host will then be used as a Jenkins slave to build parts of the libgdx project.
+We need a Mac to build natives for iOS and Mac OS X. This host will then be used as a Jenkins slave to build parts of the libGDX project.
 This dependency is expressed in the Jenkins Jobs responsible for building libgdx, see below.
 The Mac needs to have the following things installed:

 * [JDK 8+](http://www.oracle.com/technetwork/java/javase/downloads/index-jsp-138363.html)
 * XCode, install via the Mac App Store